 PIN FOR LATER!

-If you have any other prepositions for this One day in Multan Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One day in Multan Itinerary feel free to share it in the comments below!